-The off-campus Bachelor of Science in Middle Grades Education degree at Appalachian
+The online Bachelor of Science in Middle Grades Education degree at App State

 The Bachelor of Science in Middle Grades Education program at Appalachian State University will help you instill your students with a love of learning and help them gain confidence as they grow into teenagers and young adults.